The Great British Bake Off: Use of innuendo

 A number of viewers complained to the BBC feedback show Points of View in the fifth series about the "constant smutty remarks" from the presenters Mel and Sue.
 This series was seen as having more innuendos than previous ones; some reviewers noted the "extra pinch of saucy spice" and "the increasingly filthy-minded hosts Mel Giedroyc and Sue Perkins".
-The series 3 winner John Whaite however argued that innuendo is part of what made the show a success, whilst judge Paul Hollywood described the innuendos as banter in the spirit of the Carry On films and is a part of British culture, a view shared by others.
+However, the series 3 winner John Whaite argued that innuendo is part of what made the show a success, whilst judge Paul Hollywood described the innuendos as banter in the spirit of the Carry On films and a part of British culture, a view shared by others.

-Clones, legal challenges and move to Channel 4
+Spin-offs, legal challenges and move to Channel 4

 The success of The Great British Bake Off led to the BBC commissioning many other series closely following the format from Love Productions for example The Great British Sewing Bee and The Great Pottery Throw Down.
 However, when the 2014 series Hair using the same format was produced in house by the BBC, Love Productions responded by making preparations to sue the BBC for infringing their copyright.
 Although the matter was kept quiet, with the BBC settling out of court and compensating Love Productions, the matter soured relations between the BBC and Love Productions.
 In September 2016, it was announced that the BBC had lost the broadcast rights of the show to Channel 4.
 Channel 4 offered £25 million for the show outbidding the £15 million offered by the BBC.
 In January 2017 the BBC waived its rights to keep the programme off the air until 2018, and wished it "well for the future".